• Skip to primary navigation

 Yoghurt Making Methods

 By now you have probably realised the key to successfully producing thick, creamy natural yoghurt comes down to culturing the yoghurt at the optimum temperature.
 There are a number of different methods used for maintaining the yoghurt temperature.
-The method you chose will depend on the equipment you have on hand.
+The method you choose will depend on the equipment you have on hand.

 If you consume a lot of yoghurts it may be useful to invest in a method which minimises the chance of failure and food wastage.